 Carmen Mary Scanzo was born on September 19, 1921, in Pittsfield, Massachusetts, to Patrick Scanzo and Inez Bascherie, both of Italian descent.
 Her mother was a hairdresser.
 She lived with her mother and grandfather for a time, so I wonder just what the exact state of her parents marriage was?
 Separated or divorced or maybe her dad was away traveling a great deal of time?

-Anyway, Carmen was a musical prodigy, and took lessons in pianoforte playing from an early age.
-She also helped her mother in a beauty salon as a hairdresser and manicurist.
+Anyway, Carmen was a musical prodigy, and took lessons in pianoforte, playing it daily from an early age.
+She also helped her mother in a beauty salon as a mini hairdresser and manicurist.

 In 1937, when she was just 16 years old, Carmen had been chosen as one of 15 girls to appear in a ballet ensemble at the International Casino, New York, to be staged by Chester Hale.
 She moved to New York and studied under Hale for some time afterwards.
 After living in New York for about five years, she moved to Los Angeles in 1942 to try her hand at movies.
 She managed to get work with a studio and started as a chorus girl.